fjaviermb/avea/README.md

 ## Control of the bulb

-To get some help from the script itself : `python avea.py -h`
+To get some help from the script itself : `python3 avea.py -h`

 An argument is available for each color: